 In Season 5 of the ABB FIA Formula E championship, Maximilian Günther was the youngest regular driver in the history of the racing series at the age of 21 years.
 In Paris and Bern he finished in the top 5 after a strong pace and scored a total of 20 points in his rookie season.
 With this performance the German attracted attention and recommended himself for a BMW factory cockpit.

 Another highlight in his still young Formula E career was the victory in New York in July 2021.
 After a year with the Nissan 20221/22 Formula E team, Maximilian will compete in the ABB FIA Formula E World Champion for Maserati MSG Racing from the 2022/23 season.
-The 25-year-old German is switching to the successful Italian-Monegasque team and will be driving a GEN3 Maserati-powered car in the future.
+The 26-year-old German is switching to the successful Italian-Monegasque team and will be driving a GEN3 Maserati-powered car in the future.
 With his victory in Jakarta, Maximilian achieved Maserati’s first Formula One race win since Juan Manuel Fangio in 1953, making history.

 Maximilian Günther began his motorsport career in various junior racing series.
 His greatest successes to date include the runner-up title in the FIA Formula 3 European Championship 2016, the win at the historic Formula 3 Grand Prix de Pau 2017 and the win in the FIA Formula 2 at the Grand Prix of Great Britain at Silverstone.
 In 2016 and 2017 Maximilian Günther was in working as DTM test and replacement driver and Formula 1 simulator driver for Mercedes.
 Two times he was named Germany’s Motorsport Talent of the Year by the Deutsche Post Speed Academy and was also voted ADAC Junior Motorsportsman of the Year by a panel of experts in 2016.